OX-HS is a hard anodizing treatment of aluminium in sulphuric acid in compliance with MIL-A-8625 Type III, ISO 10074, and UNI 7796 standards.

 The non-conductivity, compactness, and chemical resistance of the coating make it possible to protect the aluminium substrate from corrosion, exceeding 1000 hours of salt spray without the onset of corrosion.
 For this reason, the coating is used to protect submarine components and components in the maritime and military sectors.

-The compact OX-HS film protects the substrate material from corrosion, exceeding 336 hours of salt spray exposure with flying colours with no trace of corrosive attack.
+The compact OX-HS film protects the substrate material from corrosion, exceeding 336 hours of salt spray exposure with no trace of corrosive attack.

 The hardness and compactness of the layer of aluminium oxide allows the achievement of high abrasive and adhesive wear resistance, comparable to that of hard chrome.